maureenxu/balance-predictor/README.md

 # balance-predictor
-This is a project for demonstrating MLOps.
-It will showcase how a balance predictor can be built and operated in production.
+This is a project for demonstrating MLOps, openning up the black box to showcase how in theory it could work.
+But this is NOT a production-ready project for performing MLOps.
+It will use a simple balance predictor as an example.

 The pipeline for building the predictor is shown in Figure 1.
 There is a [source code script](./src) for every step, written in Python classes.
 There are [tests](./tests) written to ensure every function performs as expected.